-In 2016, the Library entered into architectural contracts related to an addition on the West Wing of the Library.
-As of December 31, 2016, the Library has committed to \$102,399 for architectural costs and has paid \$67,000 towards these contracts.
+As part of a renovation project, the Library entered into various contracts relating to the addition on the West Wing of the Library.
+As of December 31, 2017, the Library had committed to \$822,707 for architectural and construction costs and has paid \$726,366 towards these contracts.
+The remaining unpaid balance of \$96,341 is included in accounts payable as of December 31, 2017.